Law Enforcement Cannot Require the Disclosure of a Real Address

 Most Safe at Home participants will have their Safe at Home address on their Minnesota driver's license or state ID card.
 If a participant has their Safe at Home address on that card, there will be no record of the participant's real address in DVS records.

-If there is uncertainty that someone is really a Safe at Home participant, verification can be made by calling the Safe at Home office at 651-201-1399 and giving the potential participant’s name and Safe at Home lot number.
+If there is uncertainty that someone is really a Safe at Home participant, verification can be made by calling the Safe at Home office at 651-201-1399 and giving the potential participant’s name and Safe at Home lot number, or name and date of birth.
 The Safe at Home office can confirm or deny program participation of the person in question.

 Law Enforcement Enrolling in Safe at Home